karlseguin/gofake/readme.md

 # GoFake
 A stub helper for writing effective golang tests.

-GoFake currently only supports stubs, but mocks should be doable.
 GoFake isn't magical.
 It doesn't eliminate as much boilerplate code as other libraries.
 And, critically, it still requires that you program against interfaces (which is just the static-typed way of doing thing, deal with it)

 ## Usage
 The first thing to do is to look at the interface we want to fake: